Christian churches and churches of Christ: Congregational nomenclature

-The churches are independent congregations and typically go by the name "Christian Church", but often use the name "church of Christ" as well.
+The churches are independent congregations and typically go by the name "Christian Church", but often use the name "Church of Christ" as well.
 Though isolated exceptions may occur, it is generally agreed within the movement that no personal or family names should be attached to a congregation which Christ purchased and established with his own blood, though geographical labels are acceptable.
 Thus, it is common for a congregation to be known as "[City Name] Christian Church," but in some areas they may be known as "[The/First] Christian Church [of/at] [City, Community, or Other Location Name]."
 In recent history, individual congregations have made the decision to change their formal name to break with traditional nomenclature and to adopt more generic names like "Christ's Church [of/at] [City Name]", "[City Name] Community Christian Church", or "[City Name] Community Fellowship".
 The tendency in Restoration churches to choose names such as "Christian Church" and "Church of Christ" can cause difficulties in identifying the affiliation (if any) of an individual church based solely on its name.
 Furthermore, it is not uncommon for churches outside of the Restoration Movement to use similar names (see Church of Christ (disambiguation)).

 Separation from the Disciples of Christ

 The separation of the independent Christian churches and churches of Christ from the Christian Church (Disciples of Christ) (DoC) occurred over an extended period of time.
 The roots of the separation date back to a polarization that occurred during the early twentieth century as the result of three significant controversies.
 These controversies surrounded theological modernism, the impact of the ecumenical movement, and open membership (recognizing as full members individuals who had not been baptized by immersion).

-The Disciples of Christ were, in 1910, a united, growing community with common goals Support by the United Christian Missionary Society of missionaries who advocated open membership became a source of contention in 1920.
+The Disciples of Christ were, in 1910, a united, growing community with common goals.
+Support by the United Christian Missionary Society of missionaries who advocated open membership became a source of contention in 1920.
 Efforts to recall support for these missionaries failed in a 1925 convention in Oklahoma City and a 1926 convention in Memphis, Tennessee.
 Many congregations withdrew from the missionary society as a result.

-A new convention, the North American Christian Convention, was organized by the more conservative congregations in 1927.
+A new convention, the North American Christian Convention (NACC), was organized by the more conservative congregations in 1927.
 An existing brotherhood journal, the Christian Standard, also served as a source of cohesion for these congregations.
 From the 1960s on, newer unaffiliated missionary organizations like the Christian Missionary Fellowship (today, Christian Missionary Fellowship International) were working more on a national scale to rally Christian Church/Church of Christ congregations in international missions.
 By this time the division between liberals and conservatives was well established.

 The official separation between the independent Christian Churches/Churches of Christ and the Christian Church (Disciples of Christ) is difficult to date.
 Suggestions range from 1926 to 1971 based on the events outlined below: